 - These images include the front of the envelope, so your envelope will show the IRS as the sender if it’s your tax refund.

 - With Informed Delivery, you can also manage any packages arriving, leave delivery instructions or reschedule a delivery.

 Pro tip: The images sent via USPS only show you the first 10 pieces of your mail for that day.
 To see the rest, sign in to your account at USPS.com or skip the email altogether and use the free USPS app.
-Download for Android here or get it for iPhone here.
+Download it for Android here or get it for iPhone here.

 5. Sell your stuff without meeting in a parking lot

 Craigslist was the go-to way to sell your old stuff online back in the day.
 These days, there are a lot more options.

 You can use Decluttr to sell tech gadgets, like old phones, computers, tablets, and smart home gear.
 There’s no need to create a listing, write a description, upload photos, or negotiate with buyers.
 Simply upload information about the devices you want to sell, and you get an offer.

 You won’t need to dig out the old charger, original box, or any accessories.
 The price you’re offered is for the device only.
 The payout is pretty good too.
 Tap or click for a direct link and a walkthrough of how to sell on Decluttr.